-- turnover reflecting the share of revenue from green activities of investee companies. - capital expenditure (Capex) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (Opex) reflecting green operational activities of investee companies.
+turnover reflecting the share of revenue from green activities of investee companies. capital expenditure (Capex) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (Opex) reflecting green operational activities of investee are sustainable investments with an environmental objective that do not sustainable economic activities under take into account the criteria for environmentally companies.